shango/shango.github.io/docs/aces_workflow.md

 Each pre-composed layer will use the After Effects **EXtractoR** plugin to isolate individual channels and layers from the EXR file.

+{: .highlight }
-For an in-depth overview, visit this document [Adobe After Effects, Included Third Party Effects](https://helpx.adobe.com/after-effects/using/3d-channel-effects.html)
+> For an in-depth overview, visit this document [Adobe After Effects, Included Third Party Effects](https://helpx.adobe.com/after-effects/using/3d-channel-effects.html)

 ![ExtractoR plugin](/images/Extractor_plugin.png)